jameslawler/notes/docs/portuguese/verbs/todo/ficar.md

 1. Staying in a Place:

-   - Portuguese: ficar num lugar - ex: Eu fiquei em casa durante o fim de semana.
+   - Portuguese: Ficar num lugar - ex: Eu fiquei em casa durante o fim de semana.
    - English: Stay in a place - e.g: I stayed at home during the weekend.

 2. Keeping an Item: